tajpouria/aws-solutions-architect-hands-on/README.md

 - [✓] Create an EFS and mount it on two EC2 instances using [amazon-efs-utils](https://docs.aws.amazon.com/efs/latest/ug/installing-amazon-efs-utils.html).

 RDS, Aurora and, ElastiCache

+- [] Create a MySQL RDS instance, and create read replica in the same AZ.

 ## Resources